-- Favorite Layout: PAP: 4-1/4" straight across - Pin over the middle finger, cg kicked to the right, no extra hole.
+- Favorite Layout: Pin over middle finger - CG kicked right, no extra hole

-In the future, I hope to own a bowling center so I can shape the future of bowling the way I think the game should be.
-I really enjoy coaching youth bowlers and high school teams and plan to make that a big priority in my business plans.
+In the future, Shafer hopes to own a bowling center so he can help shape the future of bowling the way he learned the game from his mentors.
+He truly enjoys coaching youth bowlers and high school teams and plans to make that a priority in his business plans.

 Ryan has 50 PBA televised show appearances.
 He holds 4 PBA National titles and 17 regional titles.
 He shot the 18th televised 300 in PBA history and in the 2011 Geico Team Shootout he recorded another televised 300.
 In 1987, Ryan was named the PBA Rookie of the Year and won the ABC (now USBC) All Events title.
 He was voted Bowling Digest’s Player of the Year in 2000.
 He has competed in 13 Japans Cups and is 16th all-time in the PBA earnings list.
 Ryan has two first team all American honors (Bowler’s Journal) and has the most second place finishes at PBA major tournaments without a title – something most might not admit to but Ryan is actually proud of.
 In 2009 Shafer won Steve Nagy Sportsmanship Award, and he's also the 2012 Pat Patterson Award winner in the PBA East Region.

 I go to the gym four days a week when I'm not touring.
 My trainer, Sarah, outlined a warm-up regimen for me to increase my overall flexibility, but to also concentrate on my shoulder because my coach, Chris Schlemer, says my arm swing is too short.
 This warm-up takes about 20 minutes.
 I then lift weights, concentrating mostly on my legs, but I have been doing more upper body work.
 My wife and I then do 45 minutes of cardio at night.